 - Shiny surfaces next to a dull black

-If you're caught on black ice, use these tips to maneuver past the problem area:
+If you're caught driving on black ice, use these tips to maneuver past the problem area:

 - Do nothing.
 Avoid making sudden moves or turning the wheel.
 Smoothly lift your foot off the accelerator and glide across the ice in a straight line until you find traction.